jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

    *Note 1*: you are limited to 20 uploads / month via this drag and drop method.
 If you need to upload more than that, you can do so via methods that we won't be covering in class.

-   *Note 2*: these are pretty big files, so depending on your internet connection this may take a min or two.
+   *Note 2*: these are pretty big files, so depending on your internet connection this may take a minute or two.
 6. Upload your **renter** data to Mapbox, by again clicking the blue button **New tileset**
 7. Drag and drop the Renters.mbtiles file into the site or click "Select a file" and browse to it